datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Systems:
    A system’s main feature is to act as the interface to import and export data into and out of Sesam nodes.
 The actual import and export is carried out by the pipes connected to the systems.
 The systems are  therefore found in the beginning and end of the pipeline flows and are often referred to as “source systems” or “target systems” respectively.
 A system could connect to a REST API, directly to a database or simply send data to a waiting http server.
-Sesam has several of these system types built into the product to simplify the workings inside the portal.
-In situations where the built-in system types are not enough for your requirements Sesam also supports connecting systems to a microservice which in turn can manipulate and delegate data according to your own specifications, making Sesam a very robust and comprehensive tool.
+Sesam has several of these system type interfaces built into the product.
+In situations where the built-in system types are not enough for your requirements Sesam also supports user created systems as microservices.
+   Microservices can interface with external systems according to your own specifications, making Sesam a very flexible and robust tool.

 Pipes:
+   A pipe's main function is to move and transform data.
+   Pipes can read from or send to external systems and internal datasets, depending on where the pipe is located in the dataflow.
+   The source of pipes must be defined, but the sink is by default a dataset with the same name as the pipe.
-   A pipe's main functions are to actualize the import and export of data, to handle transformation of the data when needed as well as to specify where the data is supposed to be sent.
-Manipulation of the data is done through Sesam’s own Data Transformation Language (DTL) which allows you to add, remove, transform or combine data according to you own needs.
-A pipe generally acquires data from a system or from a dataset depending on where the pipe is located inside the integration pipeline.
+   Transformation of the data is done through Sesam’s own Data Transformation Language (DTL) which allows you to enhance, filter or combine data.

 Datasets:
    Datasets are Sesam’s storage units and can be compared to i.e., a table in an SQL database.
 Datasets are where the pipes store the data they produce, unless a sink specifies otherwise.
-Sesam stores data in order to be able to perform tracking and indexing, but you will learn more about these functionalities later in this book (maybe a link?).
+   Sesam stores data in order to perform tracking and indexing in addition to acting as a smart cache for the source systems' data.
+   A dataset is only updated when data changes.
+   You will learn more about these functionalities later in this book.

 Entities:
    A dataset consists of a list of entities.
+   An entity is a JSON dictionary ``{}`` with the identifying key ``_id``.
+   Example: ``{"_id": "identity"}``.
-Entities in Sesam can be compared to individual rows in an SQL table and can represent anything from a person, a mechanical part to a contract.
-An entity is defined by its primary key, which is represented in Sesam as the value belonging to the key ``_id``.
+   Entities in Sesam can be compared to individual rows in an SQL table and can represent any object such as a person, a mechanical part or a contract.

 .. seealso::